apache/openwebbeans/readme/README_1_0_0-alpha-2.txt

    - openwebbeans-ejb
    - openwebbeans-impl and its dependencies

-You could look at ejb-sample.war for "WEB-INF/lib" libraries to develop custom application.
+You could look at ejb-sample.war for "WEB-INF/lib" libraries as an example to develop custom applications.
-You can also look at a source of the project.
+The source of this project is also available.

 To use EJB functionality, you will use OpenEJB collapse-ear support.
 In this configuration, your EJB beans live within your "war" bundle.